AirConsole/airconsole-controls/swipe-analog/Readme.md

 # SwipeAnalog

 A relative-swipe pad which does not trigger on touchend, but when a certain amount of pixel has been swiped.
-Other than SwipeDigigal, SwipeAnalog returns a direction vector.
+Other than SwipeDigital, SwipeAnalog returns a direction vector.

 ## Example